conan-io/docs/integrations/vcs/svn.rst

 Check :ref:`workflows section <workflows>` to learn more about project layouts that naturally fit version control systems.

-Check :ref:`scm feature<scm_feature>` to lean more about managing the libraries source code with SVN.
+Check :ref:`scm feature<scm_feature>` to learn more about managing the libraries source code with SVN.